unification-com/xfund-router/docs/guide/ooo_api.md

 - Uniswap v3
 - Shibaswap
 - Sushiswap
+- Quickswap

 ::: danger IMPORTANT
 `BASE` and `TARGET` are **CaSe SeNsItIvE** for adhoc queries! `XFUND` is __not__ the same as `xFUND`.
-**Always check your request endpoints before sending a data request!**
+**Always check your request endpoints, and that at least one DEX supports the pair before sending a data request!**
 :::

 **Example**